RounakDhillon/OpenMetadata/openmetadata-docs/content/v1.9.x-SNAPSHOT/deployment/security/keycloak/kubernetes.md

 ---
-title: Keycloak SSO for Kubernetes
+title: Keycloak SSO for Kubernetes | Official Documentation
+description: Get started with kubernetes.
+Refer to the official documentation for the latest updates.
+Setup instructions, features, and configuration details inside.
+Refer to the official documentation for the latest updates.
 slug: /deployment/security/keycloak/kubernetes
 collate: false
 ---